-- 3. Rotate the bulb socket counterclockwise and remove from lamp assembly. - $4.\ Pull$ the bulb straight out of the socket.
+- 3. Rotate the bulb socket counterclockwise and remove from lamp assembly. - 4.
+Pull the bulb straight out of the socket.
+Install the new bulb(s) in reverse order.

 Replacing brake/tail/backup lamp bulbs - F450/F550 only

 - 1. Make sure the headlamp switch is in the OFF position. - 2.
 Remove the four screws and the lamp lens from lamp assembly. - 3.
 Carefully pull the bulb straight out of the socket and push in the new bulb.